66somedeveloper99/Adobe_connect_farsi_keyboard/README.md

 # Adobe_connect_farsi_keyboard
 A simple (growing ) keyboard to use in Adobe connect for Persian language
-//// stepsnto change the app
+//// steps to change the app

 1 : unzip the one file available
 2 : edit :)